An award winning sixth-form college in the heart of Central London offering a wide range of GCSE and A-Level courses

 AS Level Course Outline

-"Geography is about more than just memorizing places on a map.
+"Geography is more than just memorizing places on a map.
 It's about understanding the complexity of our world, appreciating diversity of cultures and in the end, it's about using that knowledge to bridge divides and bring people together."
-Barrack Obama
+President Obama

 What will I study in Geography?